Water flowing from a storm sewer pipe and splashing onto a log. Water flowing from a storm sewer pipe and splashing onto a log.

 Inflow and Infiltration Testing: What You Need to Know

-In many cases, the root of the problem lays with inflow and infiltration(I/I) which is defined as the way in which groundwater and stormwater (clean water sources) enter into a sanitary sewer system.
-Clean water connections incorrectly tied to a sanitary system, broken pipes, clogs and other such circumstances may cause the sewer to surcharge, resulting in the flooding of sewage into basements, public streams and other natural resources.
+In many cases, the root of the problem lies with inflow and infiltration (I/I), which is defined as the way in which groundwater and stormwater (clean water sources) enter a sanitary sewer system.
+Clean water connections incorrectly tied to a sanitary system through poor water system design, broken pipes, clogs, and other such circumstances may cause the sewer to surcharge, resulting in the flooding of sewage into basements, public streams, and other natural resources.

-Solving Residential Flooding
+Solving Residential Flooding Through Stormwater Engineering and Testing

 Smoke Testing